Heaventools Resource Tuner

 Open EXE/DLL File with Resource Tuner

 Resource Tuner offers several methods for opening files.
-To open a file for browsing or editing resources, either click the button on the left side or go to File > Open [CTRL+O].
-The dropdown menu next to the Open File button provides quick access to recently opened files.
-This list can also be accessed via the File > Recent Files menu option.
+To open an EXE file for browsing or editing resources, either click the button on the left side or go to File Open [CTRL+O].
+The dropdown menu next to the Open File button offers quick access to recently opened files, which can also be accessed via the File Recent Files menu option.
 The number of files in the list can be managed through the Settings dialog.

 Open file in Resource Tuner

-You can initiate opening a file in Resource Tuner by right-clicking it in Windows File Explorer and choosing "Open with Resource Tuner" from the context menu:
+You can initiate opening an EXE file in Resource Tuner by right-clicking it in Windows File Explorer and choosing "Open with Resource Tuner" from the context menu:

 Open with Resource TunerAlternatively, you can drag and drop a file from Windows File Explorer onto the Resource Tuner icon or onto a running instance of Resource Tuner.